efabrica-team/nette-database-repository/README.md

 custom models, selections and define repository hooks before and after database actions.

 All repository write actions expect to work with a single record.
-When performing mass actions with selections hook methods will not be called.
+When performing mass actions with selections hook methods will not be called because records are never actually fetched from database.

 ## Table of contents